cscart/docs/en/user_guide/users/vendors/workflow.rst

 * :doc:`/user_guide/addons/stripe_connect/index`

-These add-ons can be configured to collect the following sums in favor of the marketplace:

-* Transaction fees only.

-* Transaction fees and any unpaid payouts (debts) that the vendor might have.

 However, for these payment methods to work, all vendors whose products are being bought it one order must be able to receive payments via the chosen payment method.

 .. note::